 Avatar: The Last Airbender - The Agni Kai among Firebenders.
 Not necessarily an automatic Duel to the Death, but given that Firebenders are temperamental and frequently portrayed as aggressive, arrogant and violent...

 Zuko vs. Fire Lord Ozai - how Zuko got his scar.
 Rare occasion of a villain showing mercy...but not really, given what comes after.

 Zuko vs. Zhao: Zuko wins, but refuses the Kill Shot.
-Zhao, disgusted at being defeated by someone he considers inferior, attempts to take a kill shot on Zuko, but Iroh steps in and shoves him across the deck of the ship with a casual flick of the wrist.
+Zhao, disgusted at being defeated by someone he considers inferior, attempts to take a kill shot on Zuko, but Iroh steps in and shoves him across the arena with a casual flick of the wrist.

 Iroh: Even in exile, my nephew has more honor than you.

 Zuko vs. Azula: Azula wins, but only by cheating.
 And both Zuko and Katara show her mercy, even though she's gone nuts by this point.

 Ozai vs. Aang: Ozai plans to kill Aang.
 Aang knows he's supposed to kill Ozai, but he finds another way.

 After a fashion, the Earthbender battle arena also counts, but death is not intentionally a consideration, as it's done for showmanship and entertainment.

 In various Looney Tunes cartoons taking place in a Western setting, Bugs Bunny is challenged to a duel, usually by Yosemite Sam.
 Needless to say, Bugs doesn't play fair.

 The Chuck Jones-directed Tom and Jerry short "Duel Personality" centers around one of these between the title characters.